machty/ember-maybe-import-regenerator/README.md

 # ember-maybe-import-regenerator

+> Uncaught TypeError: regeneratorRuntime is not a function

+It is now.

-This is an addon that'll import the [Regenerator](https://github.com/facebook/regenerator) in your Ember app, but only if you didn't already set `babel.includePolyfill` to true.
+This is an addon that'll import the [Regenerator](https://github.com/facebook/regenerator) Runtime in your Ember app, but only if you didn't already set `babel.includePolyfill` to true.
 This is useful for:

 1. Apps that want to use ES6 generator functions but don't want to